natiginfo/OuluHealthHack2018/README.md

 # OuluHealthHack2018
 Doctor Asked is app for self diagnosis built at Oulu Health Hack 2018 using the API provided by CGI.
+For now there are no unit tests.

 # License
 ```